First aid in the workplace

 You must provide your workers access to:

-A trained first aider should hold a nationally recognised statement of attainment from a registered training organisation.
-Ensure all staff know who the trained first aiders are in your workplace.
+First aiders should hold a nationally recognised statement of attainment from a registered training organisation.
+Ensure all staff know who the first aiders are in your workplace.

 As a rule of thumb, there should be one first aider for every: